reddy-bharathi/User-Management-Dashboard/README.md

 The User Management Dashboard is a responsive React-based web application developed to manage user information efficiently.
 The application allows users to perform complete CRUD (Create, Read, Update, Delete) operations while interacting with the JSONPlaceholder REST API.
 Since JSONPlaceholder is a mock API, Local Storage is used to persist user data across page refreshes.

-The application provides a modern and responsive user interface with features like search, filtering, sorting, pagination, client-side validation, and unique email verification.
+The application provides a modern and responsive user interface with features like search, filtering, sorting, pagination, client-side validation.

 ---